-- Likewise, Othello's statements of trust and belief in Iago couldn't be more incorrect.
+- Othello's statements of trust and belief in "honest Iago" couldn't be more incorrect.

 - On a lighter note, Twelfth Night is perfect for the comedic use of dramatic irony, featuring both twins and cross-dressing.
 And As You Like It is particularly noteworthy for its Recursive Crossdressing, which is dramatically ironic on multiple levels.

 - There's the scene in Hamlet where the prince considers killing the King while he's kneeling in prayer, only to decide not to, on the theory that killing him after he'd just prayed would send him to heaven rather than hell.
 Claudius however had just given a soliloquy about not being able to pray, so the audience knows Hamlet missed his best chance for revenge.